The medical device industry has a lot of acronyms.

-According to the FDA, the DHR shall include, or refer to the location of, the following information:
+According to FDA, the DHR should include, or refer to the location of, the following pieces of information:

-(e) The primary identification label and labeling used for each production unit; and
+(e) The primary identification label and labeling used for each production unit

-Each manufacturer shall establish and maintain procedures to ensure that DHR's for each batch, lot, or unit are maintained to demonstrate that the device is manufactured in accordance with the DMR and the requirements of this part.
+Manufacturers should establish procedures that maintain the DHRs for each batch, lot, or unit.
+This demonstrates that the device is manufactured in accordance with the DMR and requirements from FDA.

 DHF vs. DMR vs. DHR

-You start with the history of the design, which leads to the record of how to build and test the device, which leads to the history of the device you actually made.
+Thinking of it sequentially is a helpful trick.
+You start with the history of the design.
+This leads to the record of how to build and test the device, which then leads to the history of the device you made.

 Many people get turned around with whether the “D” stands for “device” or “design.”
 Think of it like this: design goes in a file, but the device has an entire record.
 If you think of the acronyms in these terms, you’ll remember that the “R” at the end is device-related rather than design-related.